arshpsps/ctring/README.md

 or

-clone this repo and `make lib` to compile to a static .a
+clone this repo and

+- `make liba` to compile to a static .a
+- `make libso` to compile to a shared .so